AnkiLearnEverything/Anki_Ultimate_Everything/README.md

 # Anki_Ultimate_Everything
-BLUF: This project aims to provide instructive, high-quality, atomic, Anki flashcards which cover a myriad general knowledge topics.
+BLUF: This project provides high-quality atomic Anki flashcards which cover a myriad general knowledge topics.
 The Ultimate Everything Deck.

 Hello!
 Connor here!
 I am a huge fan of the game show "Jeopardy!" and an avid user of the spaced repetition program Anki.
 After being inspired by the success of James Holzhauer, I resolved to study hard so that one day I could try competing on on "Jeopardy!" myself.
 I use Anki for my study goals, and I've spent hundreds of hours laboring over creating an ultimate high-quality Anki deck which covers a myriad general knowledge topics.
 The deck is far from comprehensive, but that's because creating a deck about everything is a perpetual work-in-progress!
 And this is a project on which I intend to continue making progress.
 At the time of publication, the Ultimate Everything Deck contains more than 20,000 high-quality flashcards, and that number increases every single day!